rJefferyXie/Pathfinding-Visualizer/README.md

   * I am using the Manhattan Distance which is an admissible heuristic.
     * An admissible heuristic never overestimates the cost of reaching the goal node
 * A* Search is guaranteed to return the shortest path.

-## Future Implementations <a name="future"></a>
-A maze generator (recursive divison..?)

-Let the user search from a variety of different heuristics.
-  * Will likely need to change my neighbourhood definition from a 4 neighbourhood adjacency to 8 adjacency

-Implement more algorithms (bidirectional bfs, ida*, swarm, etc)